 Take a look at the file consent.

-The primary thing to check is whether you have consent to keep in touch with the File and the catalog it’s situated in.
+The primary thing to check is whether you have consent to keep in touch with the File and the catalogue it’s situated in.
 You can use the ls order in the terminal to review the file consents.
 Here is a model:

 $ ls – l way/to/your/file.txt – rw-r- – r- – 1 username group name 1234 Apr 19 10:00 way/to/your/file.txt